ALTA Award of Excellence

 - Winners will be selected from nominations received by a committee appointed by the Board of Directors of the Alberta Library Trustees Association.

-- Notices requesting nominations for the Award of Excellence shall be sent to member library boards after the November meeting of the ALTA Board and nominations will remain open until January 31 of the new year.
+- Notices requesting nominations for the Award of Excellence shall be sent to member library boards after the November meeting of the ALTA Board and nominations will remain open until March 31st of the every year.

 - No late nominations will be considered.